Three Rivers Wildlife Management Area

 Phone: 918-527-5308 405-521-3854

 The Three Rivers Wildlife Management Area covers 203,215 acres in McCurtain County in southeast Oklahoma.
 Displaying a beautiful array of pine and hardwood forest, the area consists of pine plantations and streamside management zones dominated by oaks and hickories.
 The land encompassed by the Three Rivers Wildlife Management Area is privately owned and available to the public by purchasing a Land Access Fee permit available at all hunting and fishing license vendors.
 Game species of interest include quail, deer, turkey and waterfowl.
-Two walk-in only turkey hunting ...
+Three walk-in only turkey hunting ...

 On-site Activities: Fishing, Hunting

 From Hwy 259 & Hwy 3 intersection in Broken Bow, go N on Hwy 259 for 16 mi or go W on Hwy 3 for 11 mi.
 Eight entry roads exist into the Three Rivers WMA along Highway 259 & ten entry roads exist into the Three Rivers WMA off Hwy 3.

 Discover McCurtain County and trace your family history and ancestry with this list of county-specific genealogy resources.

 Whether you’re looking for whitetail deer, waterfowl, turkey or hogs, Oklahoma’s diverse public hunting lands offer thrilling hunting expeditions with a variety of game and hunting seasons available throughout the year.